| Florida Car Accident Lawyers

 of an accident.
 Liability insurance also pays medical bills and

 lost wages as a result of bodily injuries incurred in an accident.
+Florida law requires that each car registered in the state

 have a minimum of $10,000 in insurance coverage for one person